GSA/open-gsa-redesign/_apidocs/contract-awards.md

 ## OpenAPI Specification File

-You can view the full details of this API in the OpenAPI Specification file available here: Open API specification file for the Contracts API
+You can view the full details of this API in the OpenAPI Specification file available here: <a href="v1/openapi.yaml">Open API specification file for the Contract Awards API</a>

 ## Additional Help References